CaQtiml/hospital-backend-api/README.md

 4. Run
     - `go run cmd/server/main.go` if you want to call the API, such as `http://localhost:8080/api/v1/staff/create`
     - `go test -v ./test/... > log.txt` if you want to run all tests in the test folder.
 Please note that running the test command is idempotent.
 Data added to the database during the test is deleted in the end.
 You can clear a cache using `go clean -testcache`
+5. Do not forget to `docker compose down`

 # To build the container
 1. Use the following script as `.env` file